lukasmartinelli/osm-noise-pollution/README.md

 We use the Docker Compose based workflow we developed at [osm2vectortiles](https://github.com/osm2vectortiles/osm2vectortiles) to create an ETL workflow to get data in and out of PostGIS.

+The Mapbox GL stylesheet used for the map can be found in `style.json`.

 ## Zoning

 The zoning areas are divided into three noise level.